GoodOldFarmer/mern_test/README.md

-Exemple of a ticketing app for the projetc Plastik
+Exemple of a ticketing app for the project Plastik